c4spar/night-owl/README.md

 - No build-process.
 - No static files.
-- Supports for markdown files and custom jsx components.
+- Support for markdown files and custom jsx components.
 - Versions dropdown.
 - Serve files from any repository.
 - Dark & Light mode.